-In this section we develop a general resource management mechanism, and then apply it to simplify various JNI use cases.
+The JNI encapsulation framework features a generic resource management mechanism, which (when adapted properly) greatly simplifies various JNI use cases.
 Our resource management approach is based on the C++ "construction as resource acquisition" idiom [2]: resources are allocated in the constructor, and are released in the destructor of dedicated auxiliary objects.
 This idiom is implemented using the Proxy pattern [4], with functionality similar to that of auto_ptr template of the C++ Standard Library [3].
+This way, Java resource acquisition is performed on construction of the corresponding C++ object, transparently for the programmer.
+Resource deallocation (release) is also performed automatically, through the C++ object destructor.
+Customized resource management (e.g., the isCopy parameter for allocation and the mode parameter for deallocation) is also supported.